openproblems-bio/openproblems/openproblems/tasks/cell_cell_communication/README.md

 the different scoring functions/methods at prioritizing assumed truth predictions.

-`Odds ratios`: represent the ratio of true and false positives within a set of prioritized interactions (top ranked hits) versus the same ratio for the remainder of the interactions.
+* **Odds ratio**: The odds ratio represents the ratio of true and false positives within a set of prioritized interactions (top ranked hits) versus the same ratio for the remainder of the interactions.
 Thus, in this scenario odds ratios quantify the strength of association between the ability of methods to prioritize interactions and those interactions assigned to the positive class.

 ## API